MaterializeInc/materialize/doc/user/content/sql/select.md

 `SELECT` is used in a few ways within Materialize.
 You can use it to:

-- Query materialized views and materialized sources, e.g. `SELECT * FROM some_view;`
+- Query materialized views, tables, and sources, e.g. `SELECT * FROM some_view;`
 - Describe a view you want to materialize. e.g. `CREATE MATERIALIZED VIEW some_view AS SELECT...`
-- Describe a view without materializing it, e.g. `CREATE VIEW some_nonmaterialized_view AS...`
+- Describe a view without materializing it, e.g. `CREATE VIEW some_nonmaterialized_view AS SELECT...`

 To better understand the distinction between these uses, you should check out our [architecture overview](../../overview/architecture).